schrodinger-boi/gmrt-tutorial/docs/source/index.rst

-.. gmrt-tutorial documentation master file, created by sphinx-quickstart on Mon Nov 18 13:47:11 2024.
+..
+GMRT tutorials documentation master file, created by sphinx-quickstart on Thu Dec 22 09:53:06 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.